-The approved master-planned Timothy Branch trail provides a stub for future cross-access connection from the site to the east.
+The proposed master-planned Timothy Branch trail provides a stub for future cross-access connection from the site to the east.
 Further, the Timothy Branch trail will provide a stub for pedestrian cross-access to the north of the site.

 A waiver pursuant to Section 27-6207(b)(2), of the requirement in Section 27-6207(b)(1), to provide pedestrian walkway cross-access between the developments, is requested regarding the property to the west.
 The Timothy Branch stream runs from the north to the south along the entire western boundary of the site.
-Cross-access to the western property boundary outside of the right would need to cross the Timothy Branch stream and associated environmental areas, resulting in additional PMA impacts.
+Cross-access to the western property boundary outside of the ROW would need to cross the Timothy Branch stream and associated environmental areas, resulting in additional PMA impacts.
 In order to preserve the environmental areas to the fullest extent possible, and ensure trails with dry passage, cross access is found to be infeasible at this location.
 Instead, connectivity to the west should be consolidated to one location, as recommended within the public ROW.
-The Planning Board concurred with this finding in PGCPB Resolution No. 2024-002 and the Planning Director approved this waiver.
+The Planning Board concurred with this finding in PGCPB Resolution No. 2024-002.
+Thus, pedestrian cross-access onsite to the west of the subject property should be waived.